 - Guohui Xiao, Free University of Bozen-Bolzano, Italy

-We will welcome Prof. Eric Gaussier for an invited talk at HQA'18.
+We will welcome Dr. Andreas Both and Prof. Eric Gaussier for invited talks at HQA'18.

 For details about traveling to Lyon, accommodation, and registration, please see the web pages of The Web Conference 2018.